netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 We're big supporters of open-source development, and have contributed to the community by helping unlock Powerwall 3 diagnostics access.
-Home Assistant is a great alternative, however not entirely free -- it requires time to set up and configure, some services for accessing the Tesla Fleet API are paid as well, and it runs on a computer that needs to be powered 24/7 for automations to run.
+Home Assistant is a great alternative, however not entirely free -- it requires time to set up and configure, some services for accessing the Tesla Fleet API are paid as well, it runs on a computer that needs to be powered 24/7 for automations to run, and cloud access to Home Assistant in an additional charge.

 ---